 Best Online Healthcare Programs in Fayetteville, NC (2026)

 Fayetteville, North Carolina has a population of about 209,692.
 The city’s median household income is $56,395 (Census ACS 2023, 5-year).
 About 28.6% of adults 25+ hold a bachelor’s degree or higher.
-There are 5 accredited healthcare programs within 100 miles of Fayetteville.
+Our directory has 71 accredited schools offering healthcare programs near Fayetteville, with tuition ranging from $2,554 to $58,752 per year for indexed programs.
 In the Fayetteville, NC metro area, the top-earning healthcare-related role is Medical and Health Services Manager at a median $117,960 annually (BLS OEWS, May 2024).

 Closest Healthcare Schools to Fayetteville

-The five accredited institutions below are the closest options indexed in our directory that offer healthcare programs.
+The 10 accredited institutions below are the closest among the 71 schools in our directory that offer healthcare programs near Fayetteville.
 Distances are calculated from Fayetteville city center.

 SchoolCityDistanceTuitionOnline